NegarKhazraei/DVD_Rentals_Database_Analysis/README.md

-# Blockbuster Data Manipulation with PostgreSQL
+# DVD Rentals Database Analysis

 ## Project Overview
 In this project, I explored and analysed a DVD rentals database to uncover insights into customer rental behaviour, rental durations, and film features. can you make (This project was completed as part of the "Functions for Manipulating Data in PostgreSQL" course on DataCamp.)